Friday, December 5, 2014

 In January 1895 a group of Long Beach residents decided they needed an “independent” church.
 They proposed founding a church with a platform so broad and liberal that anyone, pagan, Christian or Turk, could accept it.
 The only qualification needed was brotherly love and a willingness to “Do unto others even as you would have others do unto you.”
 They didn’t want to interfere with any of the other churches in the community, but they had found like-minded folk who did not agree or affiliate with any of the different sects.

 Sunday, April 8, 1895, the new church held its first services at the Congregational church to hear Rev. R.M.
 Webster install pastor W.P.
 Haworth as minister to the only church of its kind in the world.
 Officers were also installed: President, John Roberts; usher, Winfield Smith; recording secretary, O.H.
 Harlan; treasurer, Mrs. E.H.
 McCracken; musical director, Miss Bertha Truax; corresponding secretary, Miss Mignonette Bellew; vice president, Mrs. Mollie Richmond.
 In July they introduced a new feature into their social gatherings---dancing!
 On January 5, 1896, they celebrated their first anniversary at Forester hall, but nothing further is heard about the organization.
-They failed to appear in the city’s first City Directory in 1899.
+They failed to appear in the city’s first City Directory in 1899, but churches by that name continue to exist nationwide

 Methodist Church